feroult/yawp-site/guides/getting-started/introduction.md

 __YAWP!__ is a lightweight REST API framework focused on productivity and scalability.

-It is first targeted to run on Google Cloud Platform, leveraging its power by seamlessly integrating different cloud APIs into a single and concise web framework.
+It is first targeted to run on __Google Cloud Platform__.
+It leverages its power by the seamless integration of different cloud APIs into a simple web framework.

 The __server side__ is written in Java and works on Google Appengine.
 The __client side__ is written in Javascript and works on Node.js or a browser.